websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/page-performance-and-accessibility/about-the-content-performance-tool.md

 You can open the Content Performance tool using the *Content Performance* (![Content Performance](../../images/icon-analytics.png)) button from

-- [Content based on a Display Page Template](#accessing-the-content-performance-tool-from-content-based-on-a-display-page-template), like Web Content, Documents, or Blog entries.
+- [Content based on a Display Page Template](#accessing-the-content-performance-tool-from-content-based-on-a-display-page-template), like Web Content, Documents and Media, or Blog entries.
 - [Content or Widget Pages](#accessing-the-content-performance-tool-from-content-or-widget-pages) (Liferay DXP 7.4+).
 - [The Content Dashboard](#accessing-the-content-performance-tool-from-the-content-dashboard).